slopix-gw2/gw2_cheat_sheets/cheat_sheet_-_fractals.md

 2. hit boss & interrupt brake bars
 3. boss gets shield bubble
     * hit him a number of times to break the bubble
-    * interrupt him right afterwords
+    * interrupt him right afterwards afterwards
 4. also kill the adds
     * adds root you --> you burn cause you can't move